 The easiest way to start developing your Subcontractor Data Mining system to simply ask your subcontractors how they price their work.

-What do they charge per fixture, per square foot, per cubic yard, or even per hour?
+What do they charge per fixture, square foot, cubic yard, or hour?

 The good subcontractors want to help you sell more work.
 More work for you means more work for them.
 Good subcontractors will tell you how they price their work.

 All you have to do is ask.

 Step 2 – DEVELOP A SCOPE OF WORK BASED ON UNIT PRICES

 Once you know how a subcontractor prices his work, then provide him with a scope of work based on that format.